Planetary Gearboxes

 The Sun Gear

-The central gear connected to the motor shaft.
-It acts as the input driver, transmitting high-speed rotation to the surrounding planet gears.
+The central gear hooked to the motor shaft.
+It drives high-speed spin into the orbiting planet gears.

 Planet Carrier

-These gears surround the sun gear and rotate within the ring gear.
-They distribute the load, allowing for significantly higher torque density than spur gears.
+These orbit the sun gear inside the ring gear, sharing the load for way higher torque than basic spur gears.

 The Ring Gear